tiepz-studio/magazine/styleguide.md

   <figcaption>Use the <code>.small__right</code> class for this particular styling</figcaption>
 </figure>

-This page exists to show the different components and pieces of _Tiepz Magazine_.
+This page exists to show the different components and pieces of _Thỏ nấu cơm® Magazine_.
 More than anything, I maintain it because I think style guides are interesting.
 There's also a [writing style guide](/styleguide/writing/) if you enjoy that type of stuff.

 This website is currently set in Whitney for primary and secondary text, and Whitney Condensed for headings.